-A SG1 or SG2 permit is required for captains/vessels to legally commercially harvest any of the wide range of snapper grouper species in the South Atlantic region.
+A SG1 or SG2 permit is required for captains/vessels to legally harvest on a commercial basis any of the wide range of snapper grouper species in the South Atlantic region.
 A total of 535 SG1 permits were issued during 2020.
 At 67.1%, most unlimited permits were issued during 2020 to residents or persons with mailing addresses in Florida, followed by 21.9% in North Carolina, 7.6% in South Carolina, and 1.5% in Georgia.
-A total of 68 permits of either type were held by individuals scattered throughout South Atlantic communities during 2020.
-As indicated in Table 1.7.3.1, a high percentage of both permits are held by participants active in waters proximal to Key West.
+A total of 68 permits of either type was held by individuals scattered throughout South Atlantic communities during 2020.
+As indicated in Table 1.7.1.3.1, a high percentage of both permits are held by participants active in waters proximal to Key West.